 The letters didn’t matter.
 “In 1785, the Stockbridge Mohicans, impoverished and having succumbed to pressures to sell much of their land in Massachusetts or surrender it in settlement of debts, and with their civil rights in Stockbridge being eroded as the white population increased, began an exodus to what is now part of Madison and Oneida counties, New York.”

 Shauquethqueat didn’t trust the government for this second move.
-The land in New York was given by the Oneida tribe.

-Then George Washington—yes, that George Washington—appears
+Enter George Washington—yes, that George Washington

-Shauquethqueat needed a way to move the community safely.
 On July 2, 1783, Shauquethqueat wrote to a white leader asking for protection: George Washington.
 Washington wrote back that the Mohicans had “remained firmly attached to us, [and had] fought and bled by our side…consider them as friends and subjects to the United States of America.”
-The letter helped deliver safe passage to New York, a tiny bit of light against generations of violence and disenfranchisement.

 So, how did the plant get named for ‘Joe Pye’?